-The original scope of the project was completed well under budget and ahead of schedule.
+The original scope of the PC1 project was completed well under budget and ahead of schedule.
 The network was placed in service on December 7th 2017.
-Since a four-hour outage on May 23, 2018, network performance has been outstanding, achieving 99.98% availability life-to-date.
+Since a four-hour outage on May 23, 2018, network performance has been outstanding except for the four-day outage in July 2023 when the SEA-US cable's Guam landing segment was damaged.
+Total life-to-date outages on the BSCC network itself (including both the submarine and Palau fiber components) are less than half an hour.

 BSCC's business model is shaped by the provisions of the BSCC Act.
 BSCC is a wholesale carrier, selling only to Retail Service Providers, at full economic cost (including financing cost).

-There is a single product, wholesale capacity between Palau and Guam.
-In such a capital-intensive commodity business, the key to maximizing the overall goals of improved services at significantly lower unit prices, is to ensure that the construction cost is managed effectively, with an uncompromising focus on quality.
-The cost to complete the full PC1 scope (including the network extension to Airai) is \$25 million.
-PC2 is expected to cost \$30M.
+Until PC2 is activated, there is a single product, wholesale capacity between Palau and Guam.
+In this capital-intensive commodity business, the key to maximizing the overall goals of improved services at significantly lower unit prices, is to ensure that the construction cost is managed effectively, with an uncompromising focus on quality.
+The cost to complete the full PC1 scope (including the network extension to Airai with the recently completed Port Ollei Fiber Extension) is \$25 million.
+PC2 is budgeted to be \$30.6M.

-Sales have exceeded expectations and are currently at 11 Gbits/sec as of March 2023.
+Sales have exceeded expectations and are currently at 11 Gbits/sec.

-The COVID crisis has impacted Palau seriously because the tourism industry, a fundamental contributor to the economy, was stopped in March 2020, stalling capacity growth.
+The COVID crisis impacted Palau seriously because the tourism industry, a fundamental contributor to the economy, was effectively stopped in March 2020, stalling capacity growth.
 BSCC cash receipts were impacted.
-BSCC customers faced pressure on their own cashflow as their commercial customers unable to meet their own payment obligations.
+BSCC customers faced pressure on their own cashflow as their commercial customers were unable to meet their own payment obligations.
 BSCC took the view that the market needed support and that competition should be maintained where possible.
-Once normalized trading recommenced post COVID restrictions, arrangements were entered into with select customers that ensured continued capacity supply, provided future payment obligations were honored, as they have been to March 2023.
-This resulted in a one-off charge against bad debts of \$1,349,400 against FY 2022 (FY 2021 - Nil).
+Once normalized trading recommenced post COVID restrictions, arrangements were entered into with customers that ensured continued capacity supply, provided future payment obligations were honored, as they have been to March 2023.
+This resulted in a one-off charge against bad debts of \$1,349,400 against FY 2022.
+These arrangements were reviewed and updated in early 2024.

-Financial Statements for the Year Ended September 30, 2022 and 2021
+Financial Statements for the Year Ended September 30, 2023 and 2022